 Actively Involved in Outreach and Public Engagement

 UConn School of Social Work faculty are vitally involved in social work academic, professional, and service organizations, helping to guide the practice and scholarship of social workers.
 Appointments and affiliations include involvement with the National Association of Social Workers (NASW), the Council on Social Work Education (CSWE), the Urban Affairs Association, and the State of Connecticut Commission on Health Equity among others.
 Faculty share expert knowledge and insights in diverse settings ranging from professional conferences and community workshops to legislative hearings.
-For a sampling of these endeavors click here.

 Our STEP Professional Development Program offers social work professionals the opportunity to stay current with new ideas and methods being introduced into practice, from a Post-Master’s Certificate Program – Clinical Issues in Adoption, to courses and seminars designed to address specific issues.

-The Student Organization, along with nine student sub-organizations that focus on the issues of an identified population within the student body, bring events, seminars and guest speakers onto the campus.
+The Graduate Student Organization, along with nine student sub-organizations that focus on the issues of an identified population within the student body, bring events, seminars and guest speakers onto the campus.
 Our Building Bridges program pairs returning students with new students to serve as a one-on-one resource and peer ambassador to help incoming students become engaged more quickly to the School community.
 Students routinely serve in national board appointments such as the National Association of Social Workers (NASW), the Council on Social Work Education (CSWE) and the National Association of Black Social Workers, to name a few.

 Over the course of 2014, faculty, programs within the School, MSW and Ph.D. students, and alumni have been recognized locally, nationally and internationally.
 Here are some highlights: